WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ~~~

+The consumer and provider role is asymmetric.
+Typically the consumer
+is quite literally a customer of the provider, purchasing
+services.
+From a protocol perspective, RIPP assumes that the consumer
+has an account with the provider, and it is possible for the consumer
+to obtain an OAuth token which can be used to authenticate.

+In order to receive inbound calls, the consumer can use RIPP to
+register its consumer TG URI with the provider.
+In cases where the
+client is behind a NAT, it can utilize protocols like STUN or TURN to
+obtain a URL reachable by the provider.
+This registration also
+includes a bearer token for authentication.

-Since both the trunk provider and trunk consumer implement the client
+Since both the provider and consumer implement the client and server
-and server roles, both entities will typically have a load balancer - perhaps a server component, or a cloud-based service,
+roles, both entities will typically have a load balancer - perhaps a
-used to receive incoming calls.
+server component, or a cloud-based service, used to receive incoming
+calls.
 This is not required, of course.
-It is
+It is worth restating that
-worth restating that this load balancer is NOT specific to RIPP - it
+this load balancer is NOT specific to RIPP - it is any off-the-shelf
-is any off-the-shelf HTTP load balancer which supports HTTP/3.
-No
+HTTP load balancer which supports HTTP/3.
+No specific support for RIPP
-specific support for RIPP is required.
+is required.
 RIPP is just a usage of HTTP.

 Because RIPP clients and servers are nothing more than HTTP/3
 applications, the behavior or RIPP is specified entirely by describing